day8/re-frame/README.md

 Yes, that's true.
 But to quote McCoy: "It's MVC, Jim, but not as we know it".

-In re-frame none of the M, V, or C bits are objects, they are pure functions (or pure data), and and they are all wired together via reactive data flows.
-It is just such a sufficiently different version of (traditional, smalltalk) MVC that calling it MVC would likely just be confusing.
+In re-frame, none of the M, V, or C bits are objects, they are pure functions (or pure data), and and they are all wired together via reactive data flows.
+It is sufficiently different in nature from (traditional, smalltalk) MVC that calling it MVC would likely just be confusing.
 I'd love an alternative.

 Perhaps it is a RACES framework - Reactive-Atom Component Event